A personal take on prejudice in Remote Year’s inaugural group.

 In the other hand, those who consider themselves as “the last piece of the Swiss cheese” weren`t part of my pizza ingredients, since they wouldn’t mix with a broke chica.
 We surely had opportunities to mingle – staying in the same workspaces and accommodations provided by the program, exchanging a few words in restaurants or tours – but the sense of voluntary distance remained.
 So, after a certain time, I also preferred it like that.
 Finally, those who seasoned their prejudice with a pinch of good intentions didn`t make me feel any better with their condescending attitude.

 In his sincere and ultra complete blog post, Haseeb presented some statistics that are proportionally inverse to this imaginary pizza I’d just delivered here.
 According to his numbers, the ones who represent the most part of the selected to RY #1 were exactly the minority in my circle of relationships.
 I spent more time than Haseeb with the Remote Year group and still had no emotional detachment to dig the deepest layers of this experience.
 But I longed to open up about it since I finished reading his post.

 Not that I ever noticed frightened looks towards me, as he did.
 The first time I experienced a similar vibe was within the community.
 Something subtle but evily powerful.
 As if an invisible barrier would be separating me from other people, with no visible reasons to keep me out.
 It took me a while to admit this was happening and as how uncomfortable was standing in that side.
 First I was confused by feelings of guilt, insecurity, denial.
-I put my own instincts in doubt, I thought it could be just an ilusion … It wasn’t.
-That’s why I decided write this all.
-In a brief “tasting”, I felt really sick with prejudice.
+I had doubts about my own instincts and thought it could be just an ilusion… It wasn’t.
+That’s why I decided to write this all.
+With a brief sample, I felt really sick with the taste of prejudice.